-All pilots must operate within the specified limits.
-Aerobatics and extreme load maneuvers, such as spirals and big ears, are prohibited to prevent accidents and avoid overloading the glider.
+Always keep within the recommended limits.
+Avoid aerobatics and extreme loading such as spirals and big ears.
+This will prevent accidents and avoid overloading the glider.

 In turbulent conditions, always keep sufficient altitude from terrain and other obstacles.
 Recoveries from extreme situations requires able altitude and time.